Written by: Milica Bokšan

 To Sum Up

-And since our goal here is not to complicate, but to deal with the beauty of the language, know that if you learn Serbian language, you will be able to perfectly understand Croatian, Bosnian, Montenegrin, and a large part of the Macedonian language as well!
+The fact is that if you decide to learn Serbian language, you will be able to perfectly understand Croatian, Bosnian, Montenegrin, and a large part of the Macedonian language as well!